 Ever puzzled over the difference between whiskey and scotch while scratching your head at a bar?
 Well, you're not alone.
 These golden spirits are the topic of the day.
 Whiskey and Scotch are loved all over the world.
 But, how are the two different?
 What similarities do they share?
 By the end of this guide, you will be a master at telling them apart.

-First of, the Basics: Whisky is one large family of drinks.
+First of, the Basics: Whiskey is one large family of drinks.
 It's made by fermenting grains and then distilling them.
 The result?
 A tasty spirit with a unique flavor.

 Hudson Whiskey - 'Bright Lights, Big Bourbon' New York Straight Bourbon (750ML)